rpm-software-management/dnf5/doc/dnf5.conf-vendorpolicy.5.rst

 Supported Versions
 ==================

-The vendor change policy configuration format supports two versions:
+The vendor change policy configuration format supports three versions:

+- **Version 1.2** - Extends v1.1 with additional negated string comparators.
+See :ref:`dnf5_vendor_change_policy_v1_1-label`
 - **Version 1.1** - Enhanced version with flexible vendor mapping and package filtering.
 See :ref:`dnf5_vendor_change_policy_v1_1-label`
 - **Version 1.0** - Basic vendor mapping with strict rules.
 See :ref:`dnf5_vendor_change_policy_v1_0-label`

 Each configuration file must specify its version using the ``version`` field.

 .. note::
-   Version 1.1 is the recommended format and is fully backward compatible with version 1.0.
+   Each newer version is fully backward compatible with all previous versions.
-   All valid 1.0 configurations work with 1.1 by simply changing the version field.
+   Version 1.2 only adds new comparators over 1.1, and version 1.1 adds flexible vendor mapping and package filtering over 1.0.
+All valid configurations work with a newer version by simply changing the version field.
-   Version 1.0 is maintained only for compatibility with existing configurations.
+   Version 1.2 is the recommended format.

 For detailed information about each version's syntax and features, please refer to the version-specific documentation:

-- :ref:`DNF5 Vendor Change Policy File Reference - v1.1 <dnf5_vendor_change_policy_v1_1-label>`
+- :ref:`DNF5 Vendor Change Policy File Reference - v1.1 / v1.2 <dnf5_vendor_change_policy_v1_1-label>`
 - :ref:`DNF5 Vendor Change Policy File Reference - v1.0 <dnf5_vendor_change_policy_v1_0-label>`

 Configuration File Locations